-fresh cranberry sauce
+Homemade cranberry sauce

 How to Make Cranberry Sauce

+COOL + SERVE.
 Cool the cranberry sauce before serving.
 Done and done!

-For more classic Thanksgiving recipes, check out:
+For more classic Thanksgiving recipes:

-Combine cranberries, sugar and water in a medium pot over medium heat.
+- Combine cranberries, sugar, and water in a medium pot over medium heat.
 Bring to a boil.
-Reduce to a simmer and mix in the cinnamon stick, allspice and nutmeg.
-Simmer for 5-7 minutes.
-(Some of the cranberries will burst and some will remain whole).
+Reduce to a simmer and mix in the cinnamon stick, allspice, and nutmeg.
+Simmer for 5-7 minutes (some of the cranberries will burst and some will remain whole).

-Stir in the orange juice and zest.
+- Stir in the orange juice and zest.
 Cool before serving.